Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Introduction

 The remainder of the paper is arranged as follows.
 In Section \ref{dui}, we briefly summarize the concept of quantum mutual information, as it will be the main information-theoretic tool for the formulation of the concept of Markovianity and its absence in this paper.
 In Section \ref{tin}, we formally define the concept of \(\epsilon\)-Markovianity and Markovian-like maps, and their complementary sets.
 We first briefly review the classical case, and then move over to the quantum one.
 We also provide an example of an \(\epsilon\)-Markovian map.
 Section \ref{char} contains the definition of non-Markovianity and \(\epsilon\)-nonmarkovianity.
-The special case of vanishing \(\epsilon\) is taken up in Section \ref{pnach}.
-This section contains the numerical simulations for evaluations of the non-Markovianity measure for the amplitude and phase damping channels.
-The entanglement-based bound on non-Markovianity (in the \(\epsilon = 0\) case) is presented in Section , with the bound in the general case being given in the succeeding section (Section \ref{saat}).
+Section \ref{pnach} contains the numerical simulations for evaluations of distance based non-Markovianity measure for the amplitude and phase damping channels.
+The entanglement-based bound on non-Markovianity (in the \(\epsilon = 0\) case) is presented in Section \ref{chhoi}, with the bound in the general case being given in the succeeding section (Section \ref{saat}).
 Section \ref{saat} also contains the definitions of \(\epsilon\)-separability and \(\epsilon\)-entanglement.
 The measure is defined by using min-distance in Section \ref{aaT}, and the Choi-Jamio{\l}kowski-Kraus-Sudarshan approach in Section \ref{noi}.
 A conclusion is given in Section \ref{dos}.